 HOMEWORX – Kitchen Trends Worth the $pend

-When it comes to home-improvement projects, remodelling the kitchen pays.
+When it comes to home-improvement projects, remodeling the kitchen pays.
 Whether it’s all the added use you and your family will get out of it or simply the return on investment, an upgraded kitchen adds indisputable value to a home.
+You may have even thought to bring your remodeling to the future with the help of a professional renovation contractor.
+Whatever way you choose to do this, be sure to do it for the right reasons!
 So with spring finally here and renovation season well underway, allow me to share what I consider to be the top kitchen trends for 2017.

 Tile is getting big